I’m new here, and don’t know much about your brand. What should I buy?

 Yes!
 We have a small selection of men’s products in our men’s shop.
 If you are disappointed in the selection, then we can fill you in on a little secret.
 Our Lounge Pant, Short Sleep Shirt, and Long Sleep Shirt are completely unisex and identical for men and women.
 So if you’re a guy (or you are shopping for a guy) and you like a fabric in the women’s store, then rest assured that the Lounge Pant, Short Sleep Shirt, and Long Sleep Shirt in any fabric will fit a man no problem.
 Consult the men’s store for details on the fit, and then shop away in the women’s section!

-Where can I find your stuff in a store?
+Where can I find your products in a store?

 The Sleep Shirt is sold in retailers all around the world.
 You can check out our updated stockists list here.